google/xls/docs_src/dslx_reference.md

   match x {
     EnumType::FIRST => u32:0,
     EnumType::SECOND => u32:1,
-    _ => fail!(u32:0),
+    _ => fail!("unknown_EnumType", u32:0),
   }
 }
 ```

-The `fail!(u32:0)` above indicates that a) that match arm *should* not be
+The `fail!("unknown_EnumType", u32:0)` above indicates that a) that match arm
-reached (and if it is in the JIT or RTL simulation it will cause an error status
+*should* not be reached (and if it is in the JIT or RTL simulation it will cause
-or assertion failure respectively), but b) provides a fallback value to use (of
+an error status or assertion failure respectively), but b) provides a fallback
-the appropriate type) in case it were to happen in synthesized gates which did
+value to use (of the appropriate type) in case it were to happen in synthesized
-not insert fatal-error-indicating hardware.
+gates which did not insert fatal-error-indicating hardware.

+The associated label (the first argument) must be a valid Verilog identifier and
+is used for identifying the failure when lowered to SystemVerilog.
+At higher
+levels in the stack, it's unused.

 ### cover!